AnnaAMonaco/mini-tutorials/basic-ChIP-analysis.md

 #clean up
 rm -r $tempDir
 ```
 The resulting BAM files containg both mapping and non-mapping reads, and we want to filter them.
 For this step we use `samtools`, and set out filtering flag `-F` based on what we want.
 [This online tool](https://broadinstitute.github.io/picard/explain-flags.html) can help you figure out the numeric code needed.
+An additional step to properly remove duplicates using `gatk MarkDuplicates` (Picard) was added on [<u>21.10.2024</u>].

 We filter the BAM file, sort it by genomic coordinate, and index it with the script `filter_sort_index_bam.sh`:
 ```bash